6 Harmonies services are provided by Miranda Warburton, PhD, CMT, CST-D and Jennifer Minor, MA, Dipl OM (NCCAOM), LAc

 30 minute interview and medical history and herbal prescription.
 Herb costs are additional.

-30 - 60 minute interview, medical history, and lifestyle discussion complete with nutritional recommendations.
+30 - 60 minute interview, medical history, and lifestyle discussion complete with nutritional and relevant supplement recommendations.
+Many patients use this as an opportunity to recalibrate their current diet or supplement regimen.

 CranioSacral Therapy (CST)